-Compare the Best 3 Year Variable Mortgage Rates in Canada
+Best 3-Year Variable Mortgage Rates

-Pros & Cons of a 3yr Variable Mortgage Rate
+Advantages of a 3-Year Variable Mortgage Rate

 - You could choose the 3-year variable mortgage rates if they are lower than the 5-year variable mortgage rates.

 - These programs are also more beneficial if you intend to sell your home in three years’ time.

 - If you intend to refinance your mortgage without incurring prepayment penalty, this program could be a better choice.